dave-promulgare/Affinidi-Issuer/README.md

-# Affinidi Use Case Implementation - Driving License - Issuer
+# Affinidi Use Case Implementation - AED VC - Issuer

 ## Table of contents